AblionGE/IntelligentAgents2015/rabbits/lastname/doc/report.md

 * A new born rabbit is initialized in the same way as the rabbits are at the beginning of a run.

-# Results

 # Conclusion

 We observed during this assignment the variations between number of rabbits and amount of grass.
 The plot helped us to confirm this feeling.
+We can observe that the number of rabbits as well as the number of grass units varies in a kind of sinusoidal fashion.
+Indeed, as the number of rabbits grows, they eat more grass.
+Then, the amount of grass decreases which implies that the rabbits don't have enough food any more and die one after another.
+As there is less rabbits, the amount of grass increases and the circuit starts again.